Most people associate digital single-lens reflex (DSLR) cameras with advanced photography.

 Choosing between a DSLR and a mirrorless camera can be confusing.
 They both use interchangeable lenses, and both can capture high-quality images.
 These cameras also give you a good degree of automated and manual control.
-This guide will cover the differences between the two and help decide which one suits you better.
+This guide will cover the differences between the two and help you decide which one suits you best.

 DLSRs vs Mirrorless Cameras

 The main difference between a DSLR and a mirrorless camera is how light is captured using the sensor.
 While both have large sensors to allow more light and detail than standard digital cameras, image previews are displayed differently.
 DSLRs get their name from the reflex mirror inside the camera body, which bounces the light up into the viewfinder.